The Priest Community Forest

-Connection is partnering with the Idaho Panhandle National Forests (IPNF), the United States Fish and Wildlife Service (USFWS), the Kalispel Tribe and others to complete the HARP.
+Connection is partnering with the Idaho Panhandle National Forests (IPNF), the United States Fish and Wildlife Service (USFWS), the Kalispel Tribe and others to complete the Hughes Aquatic Restoration Project.
 Click here to download and read the document.
+Check out the video:

 The Priest Community Forest Connection recognizes and implements community-based solutions to interdependent social, ecological and economic issues.
 The PCFC has three action goals: (1) to promote community education and collaborative processes concerning local forest issues; (2) to ensure forest and ecosystem health through private and agency based forest restoration opportunities; (3) to help provide for a sustainable forest resource-based economy within the local region.